ferpection/work_sample_test/README.md

  }
 ```

-When run as a CLI command it must accept a filename that may be either csv or json and transform from one format to the other.
+When run as a CLI command it must accept a filename in csv format and transform it to JSON.

 It will be run similar to the following example: